 HVAC service manager, $71,176 average salary

-- Florida: Hurricanes, educational and healthcare locations.
+- Florida: Hurricanes, education and healthcare locations.

-- California: Wildfires, transportation, energy and utility upgrades.
+- California: Wildfires, transportation, energy and utility projects.

 - Texas: Hurricanes, energy, utility and other infrastructure updates.

-- New York: Residential and infrastructure updates.
+- New York: Residential and infrastructure upgrades.

 - Illinois: Companies flocking to the Chicago area.